SENIOR TOWN INVESTIGATOR 5792

 Under general supervision, an employee in this class conducts investigations into routine and non-routine violations of town ordinances in response to complaints received from town departments and the general public, as directed by the Town Attorney's Office.
 The incumbent reviews data, and assists the Town Attorney's office in the preparation of reports regarding possible violations and measures taken to rectify them.
 Supervision is exercised over Town Investigators in the performance of field investigations at the overall direction of the Town Attorney.
 Work is reviewed by conferences with attorneys in the Town Attorney's office.
 Does related work as required.

-Investigates routine and non-routine matters which have been reported to the Town Attorney's office;
+Investigates routine and non-routine matters that have been reported to the Town Attorney's office;

 Compiles data utilized in departmental reports for submission and review by the Town Attorney's office;